Sunday, 21Feb2010, 11:51pm.

 By the time I met Kwan at the class reunion in Hartamas Heights on 31Oct10, I had covered about 400 pages of "The Only True God" and downloaded and skimmed through various articles from other related websites.

-At the same time, and almost immediately, a host of questions mushroomed in my mind
+At the same time, and almost immediately, a question loomed in my mind

-(b) And there is the well-known passage in John 20:26-29: Thomas exclaims to the risen Lord Jesus: "My Lord and my God".
+There is the well-known passage in John 20:26-29 where Thomas exclaims to the risen Lord Jesus: "My Lord and my God".

 I learned that Thomas, as a Jew, was addressing Jesus as a representative or agent of God himself, a common Jewish practice in OT times, e.g. Jacob addressed the angel at Peniel (Genesis